microsoft/CollectServiceFabricData/docs/dllConfiguration.md

 (todo: see scripts directory)

+## Authorization

-### **Headless Execution with Client Credentials**
+### **Using with Client Credentials for non-interactive execution**

-Use these steps to optionally configure CollectSFData to run headless with client credentials and client certificate.
+Use these steps to optionally configure CollectSFData to run non-interactively with client credentials and client certificate.

 #### **Configuration of Azure Active Directory App Registration**

+#### **Configuration of System Managed Identity**

+#### **Configuration of User Managed Identity**

 #### **Configuration of Client Certificate**

+CollectSFData can use a certificate for authorization to Azure.
+The certificate can be stored in the following locations:
+- in local file
+- in local cert store
+- base64 string
+- keyvault

 ## Implementing Collector